inplayer-org/docs/docs/webhooks.md

 ### Payload data

-You can find all relevant info about the event inside the Payload data.
+You can find all the relevant info about the event inside the Payload data.
 In the data of all events you can find the following structure:

 | Data        | Description           |
 | ------------- |-------------|